CrystalFerrai/UeSaveGame/readme.md

 The following games have been tested using this library.
 Testing consists of loading a file, saving it, and checking that the output is binary equal to the input.

 ### Working
+* Abiotic Factor - Fully working
 * Aven Colony - Technically works, but the data is just a couple large byte arrays that would need further decoding
 * Carnal Instinct - Fully working
-* Subverse - Fully working
 * Icarus - Fully working.
 There is a block of base64 in prospect json files.
 Convert it to binary, then decompress with zlib, then use `PropertySerializationHelp.ReadProperties` to read the data.
 (It is basically a save file with no header.)

 ### Not Working